Some of the conclusions and recommendations contained within the Report include:

 - There is a risk that if mortgage lenders begin to exercise reduced levels of forbearance, repossessions may rise and house prices subsequently lower than they would otherwise be.
 If this happened, and unless this risk was fully priced into the fee, then the Treasury could end up facing large losses on those mortgages it has guaranteed. (para 160)

 b.
-The impact of Help to Buy on house prices and the supply response
+The impact of Help to Buy on house prices

 - It is by no means clear that a scheme, whose primary outcome may be to support house prices, will ultimately be in the interests of first time buyers.
 This is the group the Government says it wants to help. (para 170)